African theatre of World War I: Maritz rebellion, 1914–1915

 General Koos de la Rey, under the influence of Siener van Rensburg, a "crazed seer", believed that the outbreak of war foreshadowed the return of the republic but was persuaded by Botha and Smuts on 13 August not to rebel and on 15 August told his supporters to disperse.
 At a congress on 26 August, De la Rey claimed loyalty to South Africa, not Britain or Germany.
 The Commandant-General of the Union Defence Force, Brigadier-General Christian Frederick Beyers, opposed the war and with the other rebels, resigned his commission on 15 September.
 General Koos de la Rey joined Beyers and on 15 September they visited Major Jan Kemp in Potchefstroom, who had a large armoury and a force of 2,000 men, many of whom were thought to be sympathetic.
 The South African government believed it to be an attempt to instigate a rebellion.
 Beyers claimed that it was to discuss plans for a simultaneous resignation of leading army officers, similar to the Curragh incident in Ireland.

 During the afternoon De la Rey was mistakenly shot and killed by a policeman, at a roadblock set up to look for the Foster gang; many Afrikaners believed that De la Rey had been assassinated.
 After the funeral, the rebels condemned the war but when Botha asked them to volunteer for military service in South West Africa they accepted.
 Manie Maritz, at the head of a commando of Union forces on the border of German South West Africa, allied with the Germans on 7 October and issued a proclamation on behalf of a provisional government and declared war on the British on 9 October.
-Generals Beyers, De Wet, Maritz, Kemp and Bezuidenhout were to be the first leaders of a new South African Republic.
+Generals Beyers, De Wet, Maritz, Kemp and Bezuidenhout were to be the first leaders of a restored South African Republic.
 Maritz occupied Keimoes in the Upington area.
 The Lydenburg commando under General De Wet took possession of the town of Heilbron, held up a train and captured government stores and ammunition.